Chemical Impact of Elevated CO2 on Geothermal Energy Production

 Citation Formats

-@div{oedi_177, title = {Chemical Impact of Elevated CO2 on Geothermal Energy Production}, author = {Carroll, Susan, Smith, Megan, Wolery, Thomas, Walsh, Stuart D.C., and McNab, Walt W.}, abstractNote = {Numerical simulations have shown that the use of supercritical CO2 instead of water as a heat transfer fluid yields significantly greater heat extraction rates for geothermal energy.
+@misc{GDR_Dataset_177, title = {Chemical Impact of Elevated CO2 on Geothermal Energy Production}, author = {Carroll, Susan and Smith, Megan and Wolery, Thomas and Walsh, Stuart D.C. and McNab, Walt W.}, abstractNote = {Numerical simulations have shown that the use of supercritical CO2 instead of water as a heat transfer fluid yields significantly greater heat extraction rates for geothermal energy.
 If this technology is implemented successfully, it could increase geothermal energy production and offset atmospheric emissions of greenhouse gases.
 However, the impact of geochemical reactions between acidic waters in equilibrium with supercritical CO2 and the reservoir rock have not been evaluated.
 At issue are enhanced rock-water interactions that may reduce reservoir porosity and permeability and may exacerbate downstream scaling.

 Details